-The publishing industry is volatile and there are many people involved in it, or are affected by it, from the ‘Big Six’ publishers, down through the hundreds of smaller traditional publishing houses, the thousands of mini presses, and the hundreds of thousands of self publishers.
+Publishing Industry: The Grand Illusion: The publishing industry is volatile, and there are many people involved in it or are affected by it, from the ‘Big Six’ publishers down through the hundreds of smaller traditional publishing houses, the thousands of mini presses, and the hundreds of thousands of self-publishers.

 This volatility isn’t just affected by the number of moving parts.
 We also have the immense impact of technological change and corporate business maneuvering.
-Technological advances and business models that enable the accessibility to all of these players (and creating great wealth to accumulate to a handful of companies), enables self-publishing and the expansion (and rebadging) of vanity publishing.
+Technological advances and business models that enable access to all of these players (and creating great wealth to accumulate to a handful of companies) enable self-publishing and the expansion (and rebadging) of vanity publishing.
 Many of these innovations have also been adopted by the full spectrum of ‘traditional’ publishers.
-The technological changes most penetrating are ‘print on demand’ systems, ebook devices and supporting systems, and the various Internet systems that have enabled online publishing, delivery, marketing and distribution of products.
+The technological changes most penetrating are ‘print on demand’ systems, ebook devices and supporting systems, and the various Internet systems that have enabled online publishing, delivery, marketing, and distribution of products.

-All of these changes, and many more not mentioned, have, and continue to, impact on the industry, and the state of change has not abated.
-We can only observe what has occurred and speculate – because the complexity of the changes, and being caught in it while it is still happening, makes it too difficult to fully analyze.
-If this was not the case, there would not be so much heated debate.
-If even one person ‘nutted it out’, that person would be a mega-rich publishing analyst.
+These changes, and many more not mentioned, have and continue to impact the industry, and the state of change has not abated.
+We can only observe what has occurred and speculate – because the complexity of the changes and being caught in it while it is still happening makes it too difficult to analyze fully.
+If this were not the case, there would not be so much heated debate.
+If even one person ‘nutted it out,’ that person would be a mega-rich publishing analyst.
 No such person exists.

-Self-publishers who participate in discussion and social networking espousing the virtues of self-publishing, its success stories, and accounts of evil traditional publishers, are collectively involved in consolidating a grand illusion.
+Self-publishers who participate in the discussion and social networking espousing the virtues of self-publishing, its success stories, and accounts of evil traditional publishers are collectively involved in consolidating a grand illusion.

-We are not bitter and twisted about self-publishing, and in fact have close personal and professional relationships with some self-publishers, but we would be dishonest to deny what we believe to be true.
+We are not bitter and twisted about self-publishing, and in fact, have close personal and professional relationships with some self-publishers.
+Still, we would be dishonest to deny what we believe to be true.
 If there is anything to get angry over, it is the way the dynamics of the industry sustains the grand illusion.

 What will be the state of play in the future?
 We can’t be certain, but we have theories.
-Right now ebooks still represent a smaller percentage of total sales, but it is growing.
-We have no doubt it will eventually outstrip print books, but that is not a concern at all to us, and the majority of publishers in the world, because we all make use of this new technology.
+Right now, ebooks still represent a smaller percentage of total sales, but it is growing.
+We have no doubt it will eventually outstrip print books, but that is not a concern to us, and the majority of publishers in the world, because we all make use of this new technology.
 Just look at who publishes the vast majority of the top 100 ebooks.
-Many commentators seem to miss this point, being the vocal core of the grand illusion, entangling the self-publishing and ebook publishing debates, when in fact they are mutually exclusive.
-We should point out, however, that ebooks are much more easily subject to piracy than print, and it concerns us that this may in fact have a significant impact on our, and authors’, revenue, as meagre as it currently is.
+Many commentators seem to miss this point, being the vocal core of the grand illusion, entangling the self-publishing and ebook publishing debates, when in fact, they are mutually exclusive.
+However, we should point out that ebooks are much more easily subject to piracy than print, and it concerns us that this may have a significant impact on our, and authors’, revenue, as meager as it currently is.

 Small publishers come and go.
-Most of us run it in part for the love, and are more concerned with minimizing losses, than gaining hefty profits.
+Most of us run it in part for love and are more concerned with minimizing losses than gaining hefty profits.
 There are dreams, of course.
-We believe that as long as we keep producing quality products, we will eventually get a following, and can eventually become a viable business.
-The companies we look up to, to which we want to attain similar reputation, include Apex Book Company, Night Shade Books, and Subterranean.
+We believe that as long as we keep producing quality products, we will eventually get a following and eventually become a viable business.
+We look up to the companies we want to attain a similar reputation, including Apex Book Company, Night Shade Books, and Subterranean.
 There are many more, which is encouraging.

-We believe there will always be a place in the industry for new, successful small presses, especially in the genre fields.
+There will always be a place in the industry for new, successful small presses, especially in the genre fields.
 There are so many readers who have insatiable appetites for quality reads.
-There are two forces that are currently our greatest challenges – the degree of monopolization that big businesses go through, and in the process, skim hard-won revenue, and the proliferation of self-published rubbish that dilutes the landscape of available, good literature, ultimately obfuscating quality work (whether it is self published or traditionally published).
+Two forces are currently our greatest challenges – the degree of monopolization that big businesses go through, and in the process, skim hard-won revenue, and the proliferation of self-published rubbish that dilutes the landscape of available, good literature, ultimately obfuscating quality work (whether it is self-published or traditionally published).

 One final thought.
 While highly speculative, some of us have been talking about a factor that most commentators ignore.
 The readers.
 As a reader myself, am I happy to purchase ebooks from unknown authors and get highly disappointed more often than not?
 If I am dissatisfied, how do I fix this?
-One option is to stick to the known publishers (which many people do), and possibly, look for sites on the web that will help (on a reader’s behalf) separate the wheat from the chaff.
+One option is to stick to the known publishers (which many people do) and possibly, look for sites on the web that will help (on a reader’s behalf) separate the wheat from the chaff.
 Such sites exist.
 But some of us don’t think that’s enough.
-We wonder if it is possible that in the coming years there will be other mechanisms put in place to ensure this separation, ironically to become a force that creates a massive subclass of titles, becoming virtually like the ‘bad old days’ when editors and agents were the thrashers.
+We wonder if, in the coming years, there may be other mechanisms put in place to ensure this separation, ironically, to become a force that creates a massive subclass of titles, becoming virtually like the ‘bad old days’ when editors and agents were the thrashers.
 Perhaps these same jobs in the future will take on this role.
 If you ask me, I can’t wait for this to happen.
-Perhaps the untalented/unskilled writers will finally ‘get it’ and either choose to write for self-satisfaction, or return to work full time on their day jobs.
-Perhaps the hard working, talented writers will find a better defined career path, be they the minority quality self-publishers, or those who choose to strictly stay within traditional modes.
+Perhaps the untalented/unskilled writers will finally ‘get it’ and either choose to write for self-satisfaction or return to work full time on their day jobs.
+Perhaps the hard-working, talented writers will find a better-defined career path, be they the minority quality self-publishers or those who choose to stay within traditional modes strictly.